• Login

 Abstract

 Heparin, a widely used anticoagulant, is being rapidly displaced by low-molecular-weight heparins.
 Recently, certain lots of heparin have been associated with anaphylactoid-type reactions resulting from contamination with oversulfated chondroitin sulfate.
 This impurity has also contaminated low-molecular-weight heparins obtained by chemical and enzymatic depolymerization of heparin.
-The sensitivity of oversulfated chondroitin sulfate to five different depolymerization processes similar to ones used in preparing low-molecular-weight heparins is reported.;
+The sensitivity of oversulfated chondroitin sulfate to five different depolymerization processes similar to ones used in preparing low-molecular-weight heparins is reported.

 Description

-Journal of Medicinal Chemistry, 51, 5498-5501; Note : if this item contains full text it may be a preprint, author manuscript, or a Gold OA copy that permits redistribution with a license such as CC BY.
+Note : if this item contains full text it may be a preprint, author manuscript, or a Gold OA copy that permits redistribution with a license such as CC BY.
 The final version is available through the publisher’s platform.

 Department

-The Linhardt Research Labs.; The Shirley Ann Jackson, Ph.D.
-Center for Biotechnology and Interdisciplinary Studies (CBIS);
+The Shirley Ann Jackson, Ph.D.
+Center for Biotechnology and Interdisciplinary Studies (CBIS)

 Publisher